-We focus in the following on the modulation of stratosphere-troposphere coupling for the previously discussed sets of SSWs.
-For that purpose, we evaluate the temporal evolution of standardized geopotential height anomalies averaged over the NAE sector ($-80^{\circ}E$ to $40^{\circ}E / 60^{\circ}N$ to $90^{\circ}N$) by compositing a given set of SSW events.
+We focus in the following on the modulation of stratosphere- troposphere coupling for the previously discussed sets of SSWs.
+For that purpose, we evaluate the temporal evolution of standardized geopotential height anomalies averaged over the NAE sector ( $60-90^{\circ}$ N, $80^{\circ}$ W- $40^{\circ}$ E) by compositing a given set of SSW events.
 Using the full hemisphere, that is, the full longitude range instead of the here used longitude sector over the North Atlantic, yields the same qualitative results due to the strong imprint of the anomalies induced by the SSW in the NAE sector (Fig. A3).

 Compositing all SSW events (Fig. 3a) yields the classical dripping paint plot of Baldwin and Dunkerton (2001, their Fig. 2).
-Qualitative differences to the figure from Baldwin and Dunkerton (2001) are due to the different variable (geopotential height in our study vs NAM) and the number of events (25 in our study vs 18) for a different time period (1979-2019 in our study vs

-230 1958-1999).
-When compositing all SSW events, the downward impact between 10 to 60 days after the SSW onset is robust at the 25 % but not the 10 % level (see Fig. A4a).
+Qualitative differences compared to the figure from Baldwin and Dunkerton (2001) are due to the different variable (geopotential height in our study vs. northern annular mode, NAM) and the number of events (25 in our study vs. 18) for a different time period (1979-2019 in our study vs. 1958-1999).
+When compositing all SSW events, the downward impact between 10 and 60 d after the SSW onset is robust at the 25% but not the 10% level (see Fig. A4a).
 Together with the relatively weak amplitude of the anomalies, this reflects the large case-to-case variability in the tropospheric impact of SSWs.
-Despite the low robustnes, the anomaly around a lag of 15 days is unlikely to be obtained from a random sampling as evident from the less than 10 % overlap between the confidence and random distributions (Fig. 3a).
-This suggests that in the aftermath of an SSW (lag 15 - 25 days), indeed positive geopotential height anomalies over the NAE sector are significantly more likely than in the absence of an SSW.
+Despite the low robustness, the anomaly around a lag of 15 d is unlikely to be obtained from a random sampling as evident from the less than 10% overlap between the confidence and random distributions (Fig. 3a).
+This suggests that in the aftermath of an SSW (lag 15-25 d), indeed positive geopotential height anomalies over the NAE sector are significantly more likely than in the absence of an SSW.

 SSW events that occur during GL (Fig. 3b) are associated with an immediate, strongly positive anomaly in the troposphere.
 Consistent with Fig. A2b, when GL is present around the onset of the SSW, GL or AR are often already present before the SSW event, which is likely the cause of the positive tropospheric geopotential height anomalies several days prior to the event.
-Notably, there are no significant and robust (cf. Figs. 3b and A4b) anomalies after 10 days of the onset of the SSW except for

-- a weak negative geopotential height anomaly after 20 days (significant at the 25 % level), indicating a cyclonic flow regime in the NAE region.
+Notably, there are no significant and robust (Figs. 3b and A4b) anomalies after 10d of the onset of the SSW except for a weak negative geopotential height anomaly after 20 d (significant at the 25 % level), indicating a cyclonic flow regime in the NAE region.
 This is consistent with the significantly enhanced likelihood for the occurrence of the AT regime at this lag (Fig. A2b).
 Note that both the immediate positive geopotential height anomalies and the weak tropospheric anomalies in the aftermath of the event are not the result of cancellations in the composites but are rather typical across cases.
-In fact, 4 out of the here identified 5 GL events have been classified by Karpechko et al. (2017) as having no downward impact. - For EuBL around the onset of the SSW event, a robust (10% level) positive tropospheric anomaly can be observed at the time of the SSW (Figure A4c).
-This anomaly is not significant (Figure 3c), reflecting that it is not different from generic
+In fact, four out of the here identified five GL events have been classified by Karpechko et al. (2017) as having no downward impact.